-Attended the University of Nevada, Las Vegas...Originally selected by the Los Angeles Dodgers in the 14th round of the 2016 First-Year Player Draft...Became the first Israeli drafted by a Major League team...Was the youngest player (20) on Team Israel's 2017 World Baseball Classic roster.
+Attended the University of Nevada, Las Vegas, San Joaquin Delta College (CA) and Lincoln (CA) HS...Became the first Israeli drafted by a Major League team when he was selected by the Dodgers in 2016...Was the youngest player (20) on Team Israel's 2017 World Baseball Classic roster.

 Made his Major league debut on 9/6 vs. NYY…Earned his first career win after tossing 6.0 innings, allowing just one run on one hit and three walks with seven strikeouts...Struck out the first batter he faced, DJ LeMahieu (looking), for his first career strikeout...Became the fourth pitcher in Orioles history to work at least 6.0 innings while allowing one-or-fewer hits in his Major League debut (Chris Waters in 2008, Anthony Telford in 1990, and Bib Milacki in 1988)...Became the sixth pitcher in Orioles history to strike out at least seven batters in his Major League debut...Over his first three Major League starts, he went 1-0 with a 1.69 ERA (3 ER/16.0 IP); in each of these starts, he tossed 5.0 innings-or-more, allowed one run-or-fewer, recorded at least six strikeouts, and did not allow more than four hits...Did not allow a home run in his 18.2 innings worked...Issued three walks in each of his four starts...
 Participated in his first big league Spring Training, making three relief outings while not allowing an earned run with two walks and five strikeouts over 5.1 innings.